The context to collaboration and knowledge sharing

 We also provide training courses on social media and social networking for personal knowledge management (PKM) and personal development.
 Not to be confused with social media training for marketing and communications – sorry, but you’ll have to go elsewhere for that!

-Stephen is a passionate community and collaboration ecologist, creating off-line and on-line environments that foster conversations and engagement.
-Stephen’s considerable experience as an information and knowledge management professional has enabled him to blend technology solutions with an in-depth understanding of behavioral characteristics that encourage people to self-organize, collaborate and co-create.
+He is a passionate community and collaboration ecologist, creating off-line and on-line environments that foster conversations and engagement.
+Stephen’s considerable experience as an information and knowledge management professional has enabled him to blend technology solutions with an in-depth understanding of behavioural characteristics that encourage people to self-organize, collaborate and co-create.

-He is both an evangelist and practitioner in the use of Web 2.0 technologies and Social Media applications to support personal learning and knowledge sharing.
+He is both an evangelist and practitioner in the use of collaborative technologies and Social Media applications to support personal learning and knowledge sharing.

-Stephen’s current and previous clients include Creative Partnerships, 3i plc, Reuters Ltd, Papillon Technology, East Kent Hospitals University Trust, Kent County Council, East Lindsey District Council, the Department for Works and Pensions (DWP), the Cabinet Office, the Home Office, Business Enterprise and Regulatory Reform (BERR, now BIS), the Central Office of Information (COI), the Office for National Statistics (ONS), The Department for Innovation, Universities and Skills (DIUS, now BIS), the Learning and Skills Council (LSC), the Local Government Improvement and Development (LGID, part of LGA) and London Deanery
+Stephen’s current and previous clients include: Advanced Workplace Associates, Creative Partnerships, 3i plc, Crest Advisory, Reuters Ltd, CNNIC, Papillon Technology, East Kent Hospitals University Trust, Kent County Council, East Lindsey District Council, the Department for Works and Pensions (DWP), the Cabinet Office, the Home Office, Business Enterprise and Regulatory Reform (BERR, now BIS), the Central Office of Information (COI), the Office for National Statistics (ONS), The Department for Innovation, Universities and Skills (DIUS, now BIS), the Learning and Skills Council (LSC), the Local Government Improvement and Development (LGID, part of LGA) and London Deanery.